 Transferable nil rate band

-In October 2007, it became possible for a surviving spouse or civil partner to receive the benefit of the nil rate band unused on the death of their partner.
+A surviving spouse or civil partner is able to receive the benefit of the nil rate band unused on the death of their partner.
 When the second person dies, their estate is allowed to utilise their own nil rate band plus the remaining proportion of the unused nil rate band from the death of the first partner.

 Main Residence Nil-rate Band (RNRB)